chenasraf/fp-max-extension/README.md

 ### Contributions

-## Contributing

-I am developing this package on my free time, so any support, whether code, issues, or just stars is very helpful to sustaining its life.
-If you are feeling incredibly generous and would like to donate just a small amount to help sustain this project, I would be very very thankful!
+I am developing this package on my free time, so **any support**, whether code, issues, or just stars is **very helpful** to sustaining its life.
+If you are feeling incredibly generous and would like to donate just a small amount to help sustain this project, **I would be very very thankful!**

 <a href='https://ko-fi.com/casraf' target='_blank'>
   <img height='36' style='border:0px;height:36px;'